eventnetusa/eventnet/src/_posts/2017-12-20-2017-our-year-in-review.md

       * Partnered with CELSIUS to introduce the hottest new fitness drink to consumers with a *National Summer Sampling Program*

-      * Produced on-going health insurance activations for Humanaand BCBS
+      * Produced on-going health insurance activations for Humana and BCBS

       * Launched brick and mortars for NYX Professional Makeup executing store grand opening events